Skip to content

-Physical Therapists wishing to participate in the LEND program as long-term trainees must apply for a position in the one-year Pediatric Physical Therapy Residency Program at The Children's Hospital of Philadelphia.
+Physical Therapists wishing to participate in the LEND program as long-term trainees must apply for a position in the one-year Pediatric Physical Therapy Residency Program at Children's Hospital of Philadelphia.
 For more Information on this residency program, please see the Pediatric Physical Therapy Residency Program page.

-Pre-doctoral psychology candidates wishing to participate in the LEND program as long-term trainees must apply for a position in the one-year predoctoral Psychology Internship Program at The Children’s Hospital of Philadelphia.
+Pre-doctoral psychology candidates wishing to participate in the LEND program as long-term trainees must apply for a position in the one-year predoctoral Psychology Internship Program at Children’s Hospital of Philadelphia.